Scalr/terraform-scalr-migrate-tfc/README.md

 ## Prerequisites

-- Python 3.12
+- Python 3.12 or higher
-- Terraform CLI
+- Terraform Cloud/Enterprise credentials
-- `jq` command-line tool (for JSON processing)
+- Scalr credentials
-- Access to both TFC/E and Scalr instances
+- VCS provider configured in Scalr (if migrating workspaces with VCS)
-- Appropriate tokens for both platforms
+- Provider configuration in Scalr (if linking workspaces to provider configurations)

 ## Installation